mbramwell1/polling-app/polling-api/README.md

 [PollController.java](src/main/java/uk/co/mgbramwell/polling/api/PollController.java) and
 [WebSocketController.java](src/main/java/uk/co/mgbramwell/polling/api/websocket/WebSocketController.java).

-A Demo Poll will be loaded when the application first starts up by an ApplicationRunner [DemoDataLoader.java](src/main/java/uk/co/mgbramwell/polling/api/DemoDataLoader.java).
-This Poll will be Active, and can be replaced by creating a new Poll using the REST API.
+Demo Polls will be loaded when the application first starts up by an ApplicationRunner [DemoDataLoader.java](src/main/java/uk/co/mgbramwell/polling/api/DemoDataLoader.java).
+This will increase startup time on first Launch.
+This can be disabled by setting Property value `demo.loadData=false`.

 Swagger is also included by default and once the Dev Mode Application is running, visit:
 [localhost:8080/swagger-ui/index.html](localhost:8080/swagger-ui/index.html).
 This will give you a graphical, interactive way to use